AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

     * **Fragment title:** Specify title of the Experience Fragment.
 The title uniquely identifies an Experience Fragment

-## Configure Submit Action for a form in AEM Sites page or Expereince Fragment {#configure-submit-action}
+## Configure Submit Action for a form in AEM Sites page or Expereince Fragment {#configure-submit-action-for-form}

 A Submit Action lets you choose the destination of data captured via an Adaptive Form.
 It is triggered when a user clicks the Submit button on an Adaptive Form.
 Adaptive forms include some out of the box submit actions.
 You can also extend a default submit actions to create your own custom submit action.
 To configure a Submit Action for your form: